A VAT registered business needs to issue a VAT invoice when supplying goods or services to other VAT registered businesses.

-As a rule most transactions will use a full VAT invoice.
+As a rule, most transactions will use a full valid VAT invoice.
 In some cases, the business can issue a modified VAT invoice for retail supplies over £250.

 For retail supplies under £250 the business can use a simplified VAT invoice.
 Since the 1st of January 2013 a simplified invoice also applies to some other supplies.

 |Information to be Included in a VAT Invoice||Full VAT Invoice||Simplified VAT Invoice||Modified VAT Invoice|

 |A unique invoice number following on from the previous invoice||Required||Required||Required|